Church of the Ascension and Saint Agnes: History

 The congregation returned to its permanent home after the war, but by 1870, the structure proved too small and not grand enough for what was now one of the most affluent areas of the city.
 After much debate, leaders decided to erect a new structure and began soliciting funds.
 William Corcoran donated a site at the northwest corner of Massachusetts Avenue and 12th Street and $100,000 of the $205,000 construction costs.

 The congregation engaged the Baltimore firm of Dixon and Carson, and the cornerstone was laid June 9, 1874.
 The new building was constructed of white marble quarried near Cockeysville, Maryland with accents of pink Ohio sandstone.
 Designed in the Victorian Gothic style, it reached a height of 74 ft with a 190 ft tower and spire that was visible across much of the city.
 The interior featured cast iron columns and timber trusses and was illuminated by gas lamps.

 Despite the gift of William Corcoran, the church continued to have financial problems and by 1877 was facing the possibility of dissolution.
 After a plea to its members, the church was able to raise needed funds and received a challenge gift of $10,000 from Corcoran.
 The construction debt was finally retired in 1885.

 In 1895, the Diocese of Washington was created from the Diocese of Maryland and included the District of Columbia and Charles, Montgomery, Prince George's, and St. Mary's Counties in Maryland.
 St. Mark's Church was chosen as the cathedral in 1896.
 In 1902, Annunciation assumed that role until 1908, when the parish leaders voted to terminate the relationship with the diocese.
 Although the official designation ceased, the church continued to be used as the pro-cathedral for important occasions until 1912 while the Washington National Cathedral was under construction.
 In 1919, a new chapel (now known as the St. Francis Chapel) was built.

 After World War I, membership began to decline, and in 1925 the congregation merged with nearby St. Stephen's to help stabilize the group.
 This worked briefly until the onset of the Great Depression.
-This downturn continued through 1947, and the diocese considered selling the building to another congregation when the Vestry received a proposal to merge from St. Agnes Church, located at 46 Q Street NW.
+This downturn continued through 1947, and the Diocese considered selling the building to another congregation when the Vestry received a proposal to merge, from St. Agnes Church, located at 46 Q Street NW.
 Canon Albert J. duBois was rector twice, serving from 1938 to 1941 and 1946 to 1950, with significant interruptions for military service.

-The interior was redecorated and a mural was added above the chancel.
+The interior was redecorated and in April and May 1956 a mural was added above the chancel.
+The painter was Jan Henryk de Rosen.
+The mural features Jesus of Nazareth at his Ascension, below him stands a line of seven saints: St. Thomas of Canterbury, St. Agnes, St. Athanasius, the Blessed Virgin Mary, St. Alban, St. Margaret of Scotland and St. Vincent.

 The nave windows and window above the organ gallery were replaced between 1965 and 1975 with faceted glass and epoxy designs created by the Willet Studios of Philadelphia, Pennsylvania.